 If Oklahoma spent only as much as Texas on each student, it would give our budget in Guthrie over $1.4 million additional dollars to spend on what we have determined to be our priorities.
 When you compare the surrounding states, it is easy to see why we pay our teachers less…we have less to pay.

 In Oklahoma we have been in search of the silver bullet to fund education for many years.
-Liquor by the drink, pari-mutual horse racing, the lottery…all believed to be the solution and all found to be little more than a mirage in the desert.
+Liquor by the drink, pari-mutual horse racing with variable types of horse bets, the lottery…all believed to be the solution and all found to be little more than a mirage in the desert.
 The legislator also speaks of merit pay for teachers.
 Getting past the sound byte into the relevant details of teacher merit pay is always the challenge when speaking to elected officials.
 Ultimately, legislators don’t want to own the details because they could be unpopular with educators.

 I truly hope for the children of our great state, we can find a solution that is long term.
 The silver bullets I spoke of date back to the late 1970’s.
 I lamented to one of our board members recently that Oklahoma was in the bottom five in funding when I entered education and we are still there 24 years later.
 Over that time span, our legislature and governor’s chair has been filled with a majority of Democrats and now Republicans.
 Regardless of the political affiliation in the majority, the problem has been constant and our children continue to suffer.
 I’m so thankful for the staff of GPS, they are true heroes that care deeply for those same children.